ssonkiya/ssonkiya.github.io/_posts/2017-1-7-Building-Your-Data-Science-Network-Part-2.md

 > Both: awkward silence ...

 Whether it's over email or in-person, tell the other person **which part of their work** helped you and **end with a question**.
 For example, if you run into [Mara Averick](https://twitter.com/dataandme) at Rstudio::conf, you could say, "I really enjoy reading the data science work you share on twitter!
-I work with a lot of dates, and when you tweeted a cheatsheet for lubridate it really helped.
-Do you have a favorite cheatsheet?"
+I work with a lot of dates, and when you tweeted a cheat sheet for lubridate it really helped.
+Do you have a favorite cheat sheet?"
 Help them help you to by coming up with a good conversation topic, and talking about yourself a bit can avoid awkward fangirling.

 Over email, it's even more important to show you're familiar with their work.
 [Mark Meloon](http://www.markmeloon.com/climbing-relationship-ladder-get-data-science-job/) describes this well: